Montana Debt Relief

 Average Income and Employment

-The unemployment rate in Montana declined to 2.3% in May of 2023, making it one of the states with the lowest unemployment rate in America.
+The unemployment rate in Montana sat at 3.2% in November of 2024.
 The Big Sky Country has enjoyed a historically low unemployment rate since 1976, as Montana added 1,500 new payroll jobs in January 2023.
-The construction industry is the leading employment industry in the state.

 Credit Scores

-Montanans have an average credit score of 731, up from 730 in 2021.
-This is considered a "good" credit score, making it easier for residents of Montana to access lower-interest loans.
+Montanans carry an average credit score of 720.
+This is considered a "good" credit score, making it easier for residents of Montana to access loans at a lower interest rate.

 How TurboDebt Helped Montana Residents With Debt Relief in 2023